Art Education (B.A.)

 - complete a 14-week student teaching program, during which you will plan and employ lesson designs under the guidance of a cooperating teacher at a school in a local area school district

-- experience all of the benefits of our Apple Distinguished School, including an Apple laptop and iPad for full-time freshmen
+- experience all of the benefits of our Apple Distinguished School, including a MacBook Air laptop for full-time freshmen

 The U.S. Bureau of Labor Statistics projects the job outlook for teachers to grow steadily through 2026.
 The award-winning Career and Professional Development Center (CPDC) at Seton Hill will work with you, your professors and local, regional and national employers to provide you with the career preparation skills and placement services you need - as a student and after you graduate.